 Betta fish (Betta Splendens) are mostly placid and peaceful fish, but they are also known as Siamese Fighting Fish for a reason.
 Bettas are prone to temper tantrums, and you will definitely know when you have an angry betta fish on your hands.

-Betta fish can be angry for a variety of reasons.
-They may become angry if they don’t have enough room to swim, if their territory is threatened, or even if they aren’t fed on time.
-They will show anger by flaring their gills, spreading their fins, and swimming erratically around the tank.
+Betta fish can be angry if they don’t have enough room to swim, if their territory is threatened, or even if they aren’t fed on time.
+An angry betta flare is enough to show you how they feel, as they flare their gills, spread their fins, and swim erratically around the tank.

 Make sure to check out our Betta Fish Care Guide And Species Overview.